Jean Calas: Trial and execution

-Despite Jean Calas claiming that the death was a suicide, and the testimony of Jeanne Vigneire, Calas' Catholic governess, the court in Toulouse held that Jean Calas had murdered his son.
-Calas was also sentenced to be tortured after being judged and found guilty.
-His arms and legs were stretched until they were pulled out of their sockets.
+Despite Jean Calas's claiming that his son died by suicide, and the testimony of Jeanne Viguière, Calas's Catholic governess, the parlement (regional court) of Toulouse held that Jean Calas had murdered his son.
+And on 9 March 1762, the court sentenced him to be broken on the wheel -- judicially executed.

+The same sentence subjected Calas to death by torture.
+The government stretched his arms and legs until they were pulled out of their sockets.
 17 L of water was poured down his throat.
-He was tied to a cross in the cathedral square where each of his limbs was broken twice by an iron bar.
-Even with all this torture, he continued to declare his innocence.

-On 9 March 1762 the parliament of Toulouse (regional court) of Toulouse sentenced Jean Calas to death on the wheel.
-On 10 March, at the age of 64, he died tortured on the wheel, while still firmly claiming his innocence.
+He was tied to a cross in the cathedral square, on which each of his limbs was broken twice by an iron bar.
+Yet even under this torture, Calas continued to declare his innocence.
+On 10 March, at the age of 64, Jean Calas died on the wheel, while still firmly declaring his innocence.

-Voltaire's intervention and posthumous exoneration
+Posthumous exoneration

-French philosopher Voltaire was contacted about the case, and after initial suspicions that Calas was guilty of anti-Catholic fanaticism were dispelled by his allegations, he began a campaign to get Calas' sentence overturned, claiming that Marc-Antoine had committed suicide because of gambling debts and not being able to finish his university studies due to his denomination.
+French philosopher Voltaire was contacted about the case, and after initial suspicions that Calas was guilty of anti-Catholic fanaticism were dispelled by his investigations, he began a campaign to get Calas's sentence overturned, claiming that Marc-Antoine had committed suicide because of gambling debts and not being able to finish his university studies due to his denomination.

 Voltaire's efforts were successful, and King Louis XV received the family and had the sentence annulled in 1764.
-The king fired the chief magistrate of Toulouse, the Capitoul, the trial was done over, and in 1765 Jean Calas posthumously was exonerated on a "vice de procedure", not on the original charges, with the family paid 36,000 livres by the king in compensation.
+The king fired the chief magistrate of Toulouse, the Capitoul, the trial was done over, and in 1765 Jean Calas posthumously was exonerated on a "vice de procédure", not on the original charges, with the family paid 36,000 livres by the king in compensation.
 Voltaire, an outspoken critic of the Catholic church, cited the instance as an example of the church's severity in his 1763 work Treatise on Tolerance.